 Some grantors may pay in advance for project work.
-In the event that the PI receives a check, it must be delivered to the Grants Manager for deposit.
+Send all checks to the Grants Manager for deposit.

 Grant Account Maintenance (Post-Award Activities)

 Account Set Up and Management:

 The Grants Manager will establish grant account and project code numbers and will forward the information to the Principal Investigator and the department assistant.
 Advance accounts require prior approval.
 Most grant awards cover a specific project period and funds typically cannot be spent prior to or after those established dates.